Harshitha172000/FLOORPLANNING/README.md

 # FLOORPLANNING
-Implementing Floorplanning design using simulated annealing algorithm in python.
+Implementing Floorplanning using simulated annealing algorithm in python.